SCHEMES --- Status as on 31.03.2017

 1. Laying of Railway Track from Port Marshalling Yard to Hare Island at V. O. Chidambaranar Port.

 Port awarded two PPP projects NCB II, III, for the handling of dry bulk cargoes.
 The total capacity of the two berths is estimated at 17.22 MTPA.
 Considering huge volume of expected cargo, the stack yard of about 24 Hectares is earmarked at Hare Island.
 The existing cargo may not be possible to be evacuated through the existing road.
 Hence VOCPT has proposed to evacuate through rail borne by connecting the existing Port Marshalling yard and Hare Island at an estimated cost of Rs.
 70.12 Crore.
 MOS letter dated 17.08.2015 has issued the LOA for project management consultancy to M/s.RITES Ltd. The work order for earth work excavation and formation of Embankment for Railway Track has been issued to shri.
-Chinnathambi on 24.06.2016 for Rs.21,05,14,964/- and Earth work excavation from DCW ltd to hare island and water logged area under the convey or is in progress.
+Chinnathambi on 24.06.2016 for Rs.21,05,14,964/- and Earth work excavation from DCW ltd to hare island and water logged area under the conveyor is in progress.
+Total length of the railway track from marshalling yard to Hare Island is 5.87km.
+30% of Earth work excavation and formation of embankment work completed.

 In the meantime, the board note has been prepared and placed before the ensuring VOCPT Board for the approval of the revised cost of the project at an amount of Rs.
-58.30 Cr (phase-I) and an amount of Rs 10.50 crore paid to IPRCL Mumbai.
-Further M/s.RITES Ltd has called for Tender and Tender opened on 07.09.2016for construction Bridges for an amount of Rs.12.60crore.
-Three bidders participated and tender under evaluation.
+58.30 Cr (phase-I) and an amount of Rs 19.98 crore paid to IPRCL Mumbai.
+M/s.RITES Ltd has issued the work order to M/s Emjay construction, Chennai for an amount of Rs.12.83 Crore.
+The work is in progress.
+The action is initiated for the purchase of PSC sleepers and rail for this work.

 2. Proposed making up cess from in between station Milavittan yard & TNHP marshaling yard.